SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 The train rattled eastward.
 I was fifteen years old, going to a school designed to kill the Indian and save the man.

 They did not know that every word of English I learned was a tool I would someday use to tell the Yavapai story.
-They did not know that you could teach someone to speak like you, dress like you, pray like you—and still not own what lived inside their heart.
+They did not know that you could teach someone to speak like you, dress like you, pray like you, and still not own what lived inside their heart.

 I would learn to be American.
 I would learn it perfectly.

 And then, someday, I would use everything they taught me to tell them what they did to us.

-That was my plan, formed on a train heading east, carried by a boy trying to survive.
+That was my plan, formed on a train heading east, carried by a boy trying to survive, into a future I could not imagine.

-I would remember.
-I would learn.
-I would survive.

-And someday, though it would take forty more years, I would tell.

-The train carried me away from everything I had known, into a future I could not imagine.